SofiaZogkza/ChainMind/ROADMAP.md

 ---
 ---

-##  📌  Hallucination Detection & Evaluation
+#  📌  Phase 7 - Hallucination Detection & Evaluation

 ### 🎯 Goals
 Improve answer reliability by ensuring the chatbot’s responses are grounded in retrieved video context, reducing unsupported claims and inconsistencies.